o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-intro.md

 ---
-description: ' Use the &ALY; Text-to-Speech (TTS) Cloud Gem to enhance gameplay and workflows with synthesized speech. '
+description: ' Use the Lumberyard Text-to-Speech (TTS) Cloud Gem to enhance gameplay and workflows with synthesized speech. '
 title: Text to Speech Cloud Gem (Using Amazon Polly)
 ---